-Santiago Christian School exists to form personas íntegras who reflect Jesus in character, wisdom, and influence.
+Personas íntegras who reflect Jesus in faith, character, wisdom, and influence

-D. Ends Policy
+E. Ends Policy

 The Board's Ends policy describes the difference Santiago Christian School seeks to make in its beneficiaries' lives (i.e., the lives of students).
+It is articulated in the Board's Governance Manual, directs all activities of the staff, and is summarized in the mission statement.
+The Ends policy was developed by the Board based on input from the school's constituency, and the school's Constitution reflects it.